Managing PostgreSQL cluster hosts

 -

-Click the name of your cluster and open the Hosts tab.
+Click the cluster name and navigate to the Hosts tab.

 -